xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 </pre>
 </div>

-## Unnumbered Interface Support
+## Agile networks using SRv6 or IPv4 unnumbered interfaces

 If building an IPv6/SRv6 based network, IS-IS utilizes link-local addresses for node adjacencies.
 It does not require the operator number interfaces in a common subnet like IPv4.
 This simplifies the overall deployment of the network and allows an operator to insert nodes into an existing IS-IS adjacency path without additional configuration.
 If using IS-IS for IPv4, the operator can achieve similar behavior by using unnumbered support.

 IS-IS and Segment Routing/SR-TE utilized in the Agile Metro design supports using unnumbered IPv4 interfaces.
 In the topology database each interface is uniquely identified by a combination of router ID and SNMP IfIndex value.